antonkaplanM/DeployAssist/Technical Documentation/03-Features/Expiration-Monitor-Feature.md

 }
 ```

+## Date Roll-Up Logic

+When a PS record contains **multiple line items** with the same product code but different end dates (e.g., multiple entitlements extending the product), the system uses the **LATEST (maximum) end date** for that product code.

+**Example:**
+- PS-4178 contains RI-EXPOSUREIQ with end dates:
+  - Line 1: 2025-10-24
+  - Line 2: 2027-10-24
+- **Result:** The system uses 2027-10-24 (the maximum) to determine if the product is expiring

+This matches the behavior of the Provisioning Monitor page and ensures accurate expiration detection.

-## Extension Detection Logic
+## Expiration Detection Logic

-The system identifies extensions by:
+The expiration monitor shows only products that are truly at risk of expiring:

 1. **Grouping by Account** - All PS records for the same account are grouped together
-2. **Grouping by Product Code** - Within each account, entitlements with the same `productCode` are grouped
+2. **Grouping by PS Record** - Within each account, entitlements are grouped by PS record
+3. **Date Roll-Up by Product Code** - Within each PS record, the maximum end date is calculated for each product code
-3. **Extension Check** - For each expiring entitlement:
+4. **Expiration Check** - For each product code:
+   - Calculate if the maximum end date falls within the expiration window
-   - Look for another PS record (different `ps_record_id`)
+   - Check if the product has been extended in another PS record (same product code, later date)
-   - With the same `productCode`
-   - And an `endDate` that is later than the expiring entitlement's `endDate`
-   - If found → mark as "Extended" ✓
-   - If not found → mark as "At-Risk" ⚠️
+   - **Only show products that are NOT extended** (at-risk items only)
+5. **Intelligent Filtering** - Products removed in subsequent PS records are automatically excluded

 ## Usage